sophAi/arch_2013/stories/cv_pdf.rst

 *A utility for Mode-coupling Diffusion Theory (C/C++)*

-The D-tool [`3`_] reduces tedious preparation for diffusion theory calculation.
+The D-Tool [`3`_] reduces tedious preparation for diffusion theory calculation.
 The research was published with Dr. `Arnaldo Rapallo`_ from ISMAC, Italy.

 Matlab and Python codes
 ========================